That1DireWolf-4746/HexMod-for-LSPack/README.md

 # Lost Sanctuary Changes:
 - All Dragons cannot be directly affected by a Hex.
-- Being within a Lightning Dragon's ambit reduces Hex costs to 0.75x.
+(Configurable, edit the cannot_affect.json file)

 # Hex Casting